USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

 * Discovery
     * Trading Aggregator finds the Trading platforms component at running time using web API as HTTP request/response.

+{.feedback

+Very interesting.
+Is the trading aggregator googling for the best trading platforms and following the search engine's result links to the dynamically discovered Trading platforms? :-)

+Just a question to provoke a discussion on when the discovery of what takes place.

+Same comment applies to the aggregator-fx rate binding.

+}

 ### Trading Aggregator and Exchange Rate

 * Discovery